Spiti: Geography

 The Spiti valley is located between the Kunzum range in the NW to Khab on the Sutlej river in Kinnaur in the SE.
 The Spiti River originates from the base of the 20,073 ft K-111 peak.
 The Taktsi tributary flows out of the Nogpo-Topko glacier, near Kunzum La 150 km, the Spiti ends in the Satluj at Khab.
 The Pin, Lingti and Parachu as the major tributaries.
 The catchment area of the Spiti river is about 6,300 km2.
 Situated in the rain shadow of the main Himalayan range, Spiti does not benefit from the South-West monsoon that causes widespread rain in most parts of India from June to September.
 The river attains peak discharge in late summers due to glacier melting.

 There are two distinct parts of the Spiti valley.
 In the upper valley from Losar to Lingti, the river is braided with a very wide river bed, though the water channel is narrow.
 The valley floor has ancient sedimentary deposits, and the sides have extensive scree slopes.
 The lower valley runs from Lingti to Khab.
 Here, the meandering river has incised channels and gorges about 10-130 m deep in the sedimentary deposits and bedrock.
 Tributaries and other streams join at right angles, indicating neotectonic activity in the past few million years.

 Steep mountains rise to very high altitudes on either side of the Spiti River and its numerous tributaries.
 The highest peak in the Parung range to the NE has an altitude of 23,064 ft and on the SW side, is Manirang Peak at 21,646 ft.
-The mountains are barren and largely devoid of trees except for a few stunted willows and scattered trees in a some villages.
+The mountains are barren and largely devoid of trees except for a few stunted willows and scattered trees in some villages.
 The main settlements along the Spiti River and its tributaries are Kaza and Tabo.